Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

 \subsection{GRB 100316D}

+The host galaxy is a low-mass (log~M\,$=$\,8.93 M$_\odot$), irregular, highly star-forming galaxy \citep{Starling12, Levesque11} with several bright SF regions and its close distance allows for a detailed, resolved analysis (the angular size of the host is $\sim$\,12 arcsec).
+The metallicity is low with 12+log(O/H)\,$=$\,8.0\,--\,8.2 \citep{Levesque11, Izzo17a} and it has total SFR of 1.2~M$_\odot$/yr (\citealt{Izzo17a}, henceforth I17).
+The GRB is located at the edge of the brightest and most extreme star-forming region in terms of SFR and metallicity.

+The FOV of FLAMES only covers about half of the galaxy due to an error in the observational setup, but does include most of the bright SF regions in the northern part together with the GRB region.
+In individual spaxels we detect H$\alpha$, [N{\sc\,ii}] and the [S{\sc\,ii}] doublet at high S/N. I17 used the FLAMES data presented here for the kinematic analysis of the host.
+The MUSE data reveal a large number of emission lines including some not previously detected in GRB hosts such as [N{\sc\,i}] and [Fe{\sc\,ii}].
+The detection of HeI emission implies a very young stellar population and I17 derive an age of 5\,Myr for the population at the GRB site.
-The spectra of GRB 100316D are the only ones with high enough S/N to make 2D maps of different emission components and their velocity fields.
-The spectra include three major SF regions in the host and most of the bright SF regions located in the northern part of the galaxy.
-Like many of the other hosts in this study, the H$\alpha$ line shows a broad emission component in addition to the usual narrow component.
-We use the spectra of all regions with an H$\alpha$ line flux of $>$ 80 counts and fit a double component to all of them using the PAN line fitting tool.
-In Fig. \ref{fig:100316D_compflux} we plot the resulting flux, velocity and $\sigma$ of the two components across the galaxy.

-The broad component is mostly present in the bright SF regions around and next to the region of the GRB.
-The narrow component shows a regular velocity field while the broad component is more chaotic.
-The velocity width of the narrow component is lowest at the center of the SF regions and higher on the edges while the width of the broad component is more erratic.
-However, this might be a simple effect of S/N, which is lower at the edge and outside the main SF regions, hence we might just not detect a clear broad component in those spaxels.
+The host of GRB 100316D is the only galaxy with sufficient S/N to make 2D maps of different emission components.
+H$\alpha$ shows a clear broad emission component in most of the spaxels.
+For spaxels with an H$\alpha$ line flux of $>$ 80 counts we fit a double component using the PAN line fitting tool (see Fig. \ref{fig:100316D_compflux}) \footnote{Developed by Rob Dimeo, \url{http://ifs.wikidot.com/pan}}.
+The broad component is strongest in the bright SF region next to the GRB region.
+The narrow component shows a regular velocity field of a rotating disk while the broad component is more chaotic.
+The velocity width of the narrow component is lowest at the center of the SF regions and higher on the edges while the width of the broad component is more erratic, which might be a simple effect of S/N.